yelpdatascience/yelpdatascience.github.io/README.md

-# CS109a Final Project:
+# REVIEWING REVIEWS: A Study of the Helpfulness of Yelp User Reviews

-## Welcome to our Final Project Github Page
+## Welcome to our CS109a Final Project Github Page

 -- The cumulative python notebooks containing our work for the project can be found in the python folder under Yelp and Amazon for each respective topic.